 - i.
 Transit Network and Stops: Maintain the existing transit network, and work to implement BC Transit's recommendation to provide a new bus stop at University Drive, as per Figure 5.2.4, which provides greater convenience and access on the southern edge of campus.
 Explore the possibility of providing additional bus stops on Ring Road, which are important to enhancing the convenience and safety particularly at night, due to shorter walking distances of transit use.
-Consider in conjunction with BC Transit, a bus circulator service on Campus to improve accessibility and mobility options for campus users. - ii.
-Transit Facilities: Enhance transit stops and other facilities by: - Prioritizing pedestrian mobility at the transit exchange, including connectivity with key destinations such as the Student Union Building: - Enhancing existing transit stops with improved lighting, weather protection, and seating, and generally to complement new Ring Road design, as per Section 5.2.7; - Evolving the Transit Terminal to be increasingly compact and to be perceived as a pedestrian-oriented open space that functions as a gateway to the pedestrian network on campus; and - Examining longer term Terminal options and needs, within the context of the 2013 Campus Transit Plan.
+Consider in conjunction with BC Transit, a bus circulator service on campus to improve accessibility and mobility options for campus users. - ii.
+Transit Facilities: Enhance transit stops and other facilities by: - prioritizing pedestrian mobility at the transit exchange, including connectivity with key destinations such as the Student Union Building; - enhancing existing transit stops with improved lighting, weather protection, and seating, and generally to complement new Ring Road design, as per Section 5.2.7; - evolving the transit exchange to be increasingly compact and to be perceived as a pedestrian-oriented open space that functions as a gateway to the pedestrian network on campus; and - examining longer-term transit exchange options and needs, within the context of the 2013 Campus Transit Plan.